Beach Chair (film test)

 Beach Chair is a 30-second American short computer animation test clip created by animator Eben Ostby for Pixar in 1986.
 It depicts a chair walking across the sand, dipping its leg into the water, and then moving along.
 Ostby made the project with the feedback of John Lasseter to work out details of rendering software.

-It was exhibited at SIGGRAPH in Dallas in 1986, along with Lasseter’s landmark computer-animated short Luxo Jr. and another test project, Flags and Waves by Bill Reeves.
+It was exhibited at SIGGRAPH in Dallas in 1986, along with Lasseter's landmark computer-animated short Luxo Jr. and another test project, Flags and Waves by Bill Reeves.
 Beach Chair can also be found as an Easter egg in Pixar Short Films Collection – Volume 1, which was released in 2007.

 In 1991, it was shown on an episode of MTV's Liquid Television.

-The test was lasting just approximately 30 seconds and it contains a background sound effects on, the short film would have follow by another computer animated short films also produced in the same company.
+The test was lasting just approximately 30 seconds and it contains a background sound effects on, the short film would be followed by other computer animated short films also produced by Pixar.

 Plot

-Beach Chair is a short about a chair on the beach watching the sea, however, the film doesn’t contain any sort of dialogue but a sound effect only.
-The chair goes to the border of the sea and it touches the water.
-It feels the water to be too cold, so it starts turning away from the beach.
+Beach Chair is a short about a chair on the beach watching the sea.
+The film has no dialogue, using only music and sound effects.
+The chair goes to the edge of the sea and it touches the water.
+It feels the water to be too cold, and turns away.

-Sound effects

-However, it is not known whether it is recorded from outdoor from field recordings or in the studio, the sound effects that used in this short film was beach sounds which are waves can be explicitly heard, and the following also are the seagull sounds in the background, chairs moves metallically as well water touching and on it.